GeNIOS: an (almost) second-order operator-splitting solver for large-scale convex optimization: Method

 This preconditioner (approximately) inverts the dominant eigenspace of $A$, while leaving the orthogonal complement unaffected.
 Additionally, $L^{-1}$ never needs to be formed explicitly; \method{} stores it in a factored form with a light storage footprint.
 In this form, \method{} cheaply applies the preconditioner in $O(nr)$ time and updates the parameter $\nu$ without recomputing the Nystr{\"o}m approximation.

+Low-rank preconditioners have been employed in other ADMM solvers, such as imsPADMM \cite{chen2017efficient}.
+However, these preconditioners are typically constructed using traditional numerical linear algebra algorithms like the Lanczos algorithm.
+Modern techniques based on randomized linear algebra \cite{martinsson2020randomized}, such as those used by \method{}, can often construct low-rank approximations much faster than the Lanczos algorithm, although they require about the same number of floating point operations \cite{halko2011finding}.
+Parallel computing drives this difference: while the matrix-vector products computed by the Lanczos algorithm must be executed sequentially, the matrix-vector products that form the sketch $A\Omega$ can be computed in parallel \cite{frangellarla2025}.

-\paragraph{Adaptive sketch size selection.} A good preconditioner decreases the condition number of the linear system~\eqref{eq:reduc-lin-sys} to a small constant.
-When this is the case, the standard analysis of CG~\cite[\S38]{trefethen1997numerical} implies that after only $O\left(\log(1/\eps)\right)$ iterations, the CG iterate is within an $\eps$-ball of the solution.
-In practice, a user does not know the spectrum of $A$, so choosing a good sketch size a-priori is difficult.
-However, after building the preconditioner, we can explicitly bounded the condition number $\kappa$ of the left-hand-side matrix~\cite[Prop.
-5.3]{frangella2021randomized}:
+\paragraph{Adaptive sketch size selection.} A good preconditioner decreases the (preconditioned) condition number of the linear system~\eqref{eq:reduc-lin-sys} to a small constant.
+In this case, the standard analysis of CG~\cite[\S38]{trefethen1997numerical} guarantees convergence of the PCG iterates to an $\eps$-ball of the solution within $O\left(\log(1/\eps)\right)$ iterations.

-This bound motivates an adaptive technique.
+By default \method{} uses a constant sketch size, which works well across diverse experiments.
+It also implements an adaptive technique to update the sketch size that uses the following bound on the condition number $\kappa$ of the left-hand-side matrix~\cite[Prop.
+5.3]{frangella2023randomized}:

 Starting from some small initial sketch size, \method{} can increase the size of the sketch until $\|E\|$ and $\hat \Lambda_{rr}$ are suitably small, or until the sketch size is unacceptably large. \method{} computes $\hat \Lambda_{rr}$ as part of the Nystr\"{o}m sketch, and it can reliably estimate the error $\|E\|$ using a few iterations of the randomized power method~\cite[Alg.
 4]{martinsson2020randomized}.
-See~\cite[\S 5.4]{frangella2021randomized} for additional discussion.
-By default \method{} uses a constant sketch size, but the adaptive technique described above is also implemented.
+See~\cite[\S 5.4]{frangella2023randomized} for additional discussion.